 Board as having authority to issue agricultural burning permits.
 The U. S. Forest Service and the California Department of Forestry and Fire Protection are so designated within their respective areas of jurisdiction.

+Development Burn

+Woody waste from trees, vines or bushes or natural vegetation grown on the property being developed for commercial or residential purposes.

+Disposal

+The process of reduction of material through the means of fire.

 Dried Material

 Vegetation that has gone through a process of drying-out by allowing it to rest for a period of time after being cut, such that the moisture content is sufficiently low to ensure efficient combustion and minimize the amount of smoke emitted.

+Driftwood

+Pieces of untreated natural wood which has been in the ocean prior to washing ashore.

 Excessive Smoke

 Smoke emissions from open outdoor fires which may be creating a public nuisance and which could otherwise be avoided by arranging materials to increase aeration to the pile and by burning dried materials.
 Permit privileges may be revoked if excessive smoke is being generated by an open outdoor fire.